tardis-pro/A-UI/sprint/SPRINT-PLANNING.md

            - Search input with syntax highlighting
            - Result display with code context
            - Filter and refinement controls
+       - **UI Design:** Follow the layout in designs/codbase.svg with main search area and context sidebar
        - **Status:** Not Started

 2. Code Assistant